 - The minor was under 14 years old.

 Legal Defenses to California Child Molestation

-- Specific Intent: Lewd conduct with a minor requires the element of specific intent to arouse, appeal to, or gratify lust, passions, or sexual desire of the perpetrator or your accuser.
+Lewd conduct with a minor requires the element of specific intent to arouse, appeal to, or gratify the lust, passions, or sexual desire of the perpetrator or your accuser.
 Accordingly, if the act was committed on accident or a result of misfortune, then you did not harbor the requisite intent.
-Additionally, the act could have been committed for something other than sexual purposes, such as massaging a strained muscle, or demonstrating a self-defense move.
+Additionally, the act could have been committed for something other than sexual purposes, such as massaging a strained muscle or demonstrating a self-defense move.

-- False Accusations: It is not uncommon for a minor and even their parent(s) to manipulate and leverage the system against you.
-Motivations for making false accusations may include personal revenge, financial, or former spouses attempt to gain full child custody in an ongoing family court battle.
+It is not uncommon for a minor and even their parent(s) to manipulate and leverage the system against you.
+Motivations for making false accusations may include personal revenge, financial, or former spouses’ attempt to gain full child custody in an ongoing family court battle.

 Punishment & Sentencing for PC 288(a)

-The punishment for penal code 288(a) can be very technical and largely contingent upon whether certain facts or circumstances were plead and/or proven.
+The punishment for penal code 288(a) can be very technical and largely contingent upon whether certain facts or circumstances were pleaded and/or proven.
 Generally, the punishment carries the guideline ranges set forth below.